Sounds you can smell: Panasonic Aromation adds aromas to your arias

 Do you like your music to smell Katy-Perry-candy-sweet?
 Or how about Sex-Pistol-peppery?
 It’s a consideration that Panasonic thinks music fans might have to make alongside their choice of streaming services in the future.

-During the company’s centenary celebrations in Tokyo at the Panasonic Innovation Forum, it let visitors have a sniff at their favourite sounds with the Aromation concept.
+During the company’s centenary celebrations in Tokyo at the Panasonic Innovation Forum, it let visitors have a sniff of their favorite sounds with its Aromation concept.

-A tabletop touchpanel designed within the company’s new Game Changer Catapult incubator group, it features an aroma diffuser in its centre that uses algorithms to match the wave patterns of your songs to a smell that suits the mood.
+A tabletop touchpanel designed within the company’s new Game Changer Catapult incubator group, Aromation features an aroma diffuser in its center that uses algorithms to match the wave patterns of your songs to a smell that suits the mood.

 Sound and smell-o-vision